This is the complete guide to WSOP coverage, from TV shows and YouTube streams to vlogs, social media, and more.

 Additionally, the World Series of Poker has renewed its partnership with ESPN.
 According to the published details, this partnership will entail full coverage of the 2026 WSOP Main Event, starting on July 2 (the first starting flight).
 This partnership is the reason why the Main Event final table will be postponed for three weeks, taking place on August 3, 4, and 5.

-So, all in all, we expect quality, comprehensive, and, most importantly, completely free coverage of the series for this year, and poker fans based in the US will get the best seats in the house.
+So, all in all, it looks like we’ll have a high-quality, comprehensive, and, most importantly, completely free coverage of the series for this year, and poker fans based in the US will get the best seats in the house.

 YouTube is a great place to access free WSOP content all year round.
-They are full of videos from big poker names such as Rampage Poker, Kevin Martin, Brad Owen and Wolfgang Poker
+It is full of videos from big poker names such as Rampage Poker, Kevin Martin, Brad Owen and Wolfgang Poker

-One of the most popular WSOP daily vlogs on YouTube is undoubtedly GGPoker Ambassador Daniel Negreanu.
+One of the most popular WSOP daily vlogs on YouTube is undoubtedly the one by GGPoker Ambassador Daniel Negreanu.

 Negreanu regularly makes deep runs in WSOP events and uploads daily vlogs to YouTube and X. His vlogs are packed full of insights and analysis, providing a fly-on-the-wall look at the WSOP from the perspective of someone playing multiple events.